-The odds are you probably have never heard of Universal Life insurance.
-Most people have heard of Term life insurance and Whole Life but not the Universal form of life insurance.
-Let’s dive in and explain what this product is all about and would it be a good fit for you.
+Let’s jump in and explain what this product is all about and see if it would it be a good fit for you.
 If you are planning on purchasing life insurance, you should be aware of the basic forms of life insurance and how they work.
 If you need life insurance for just a limited amount of time or for the rest of your life, you need to do your research.

-First of all, Term life insurance is a great product but it is temporary life insurance.
-Here is a description of the conventional version of Universal Life insurance.
-Conventional Universal life policies offer a form of flexible premiums that let you adjust how much you will pay each year by examining the policy’s cash value.
+First of all, low cost term life insurance is great, but you have to remember that it is a temporary life insurance product.
+Universal life policies offer a form of flexible premiums.
+This allows you to adjust how much you can pay each year by examining the policy’s cash value.
 Just keep in mind that you will still have to pay a minimum amount to keep the policy active.
 In the beginning of the policy years, you may have to wait until enough cash value is built up.
 If it is built up enough, you could even periodically even skip a premium.
 If you do not use any of the cash value in the form of a withdrawal.
 The cash value will just grow and grow especially if you have a good interest rate.

 You will normally begin the policy with a designated interest rate that is stated in the policy.
 If your guaranteed interest rate goes up because of good economic times.
 The additional interest can be credited back to you which can really make the policy grow.
-If this actually happens, the Universal Life policy can outperform a Whole Life insurance policy.
-Years ago the interest rate used to be much higher than today.
-You can see the same trend with CDs which used to be very popular.
+If this actually happens, the universal life policy can outperform a whole life insurance policy.
+Years ago the interest rate used to be higher which was similar to CDs.

-Universal Life insurance policy might be a good option for you if you want:
+Universal life insurance might be a good option for you if you are looking for:

-- The ability to adjust your year to year premiums
+- The ability to adjust your premiums from year to year.

 - An actual cash value you can borrow from while you are still alive.